google/myelin-acorn-electron-hardware/atsamd11_pro_micro/README.md

 all the time, and with any luck it should be able to double as a JTAG programming interface.

-Sent to oshpark.com for fabrication 2017-10-29.
+r1: Sent to oshpark.com for fabrication 2017-10-29.
+Assembled and
+tested, and appears to work.
+Functions fine as a USB CDC device.

+r2: Added SWCLK pullup, and extended the micro USB socket pads a little to make them easier to solder.

 ![PCB front](pcb/pcb-front.png)